-The Translated Skill for Amazon Alexa smart home devices, can currently translate short sentences from English to 37 languages.
-The skill has been installed by 1,3 million users from June 2017 to September 2018 and is one of most used Alexa app worldwide.
-It has been featured by The New York Times as one of the most fun and useful skill available for Alexa devices.
-Everyday around 5000 unique users ask the skill for translations.
+Translated Skill for Amazon Alexa smart home devices can currently translate short sentences from English to 37 languages.
+Skill was installed by 1.3 million users from June 2017 to September 2018 and is one of most used Alexa apps worldwide.
+It has been featured by The New York Times as one of the most fun and useful skills available for Alexa devices.
+Everyday around 5,000 unique users ask skill for translations.

-We decided to create the skill since we wanted to give users access to professional translation technology in a simple way.
-Alexa can’t do translations natively.
-So we decided to give users this feature and see how they react if they like it or not.
-After each release, we focus on users reviews in Amazon stores and conduct internal tests with potential users.
-That way, we add new features and refine core ones in order to satisfy the widest group of users and try to give them the best voice user interface experience.
+We decided to create skill because we wanted to give users access to professional translation technology in a simple way.
+Alexa can’t natively translate.
+So we decided to give users this feature and see how they react, whether they like it or not.
+After each release, we focus on users' reviews in Amazon stores and conduct internal tests with potential users.
+In doing so, we add new features and refine core ones in order to satisfy the widest group of users and try to give them the best voice-user interface experience.

 Our Translated Alexa skill is based on a three-layer stack.
-Amazon’s own engine captures audio and performs natural language processing based on a intent/entity model defined by us.
-The user’s intent (e.g. “I want to translate”) and the entities (“hello from english to spanish”) are sent to Translated skill server.
-The server will translate the requested sentence from the source to the target language using MyMemory and create the translated text audio using some 3rd-parties text-to-speech services.
+Amazon’s own engine captures audio and performs natural language processing based on an intent/entity model defined by us.
+The user’s intent (e.g. “I want to translate”) and the entities (“hello from english to spanish”) are sent to the Translated skill server.
+The server will translate the requested sentence from the source to the target language using MyMemory and create the translated text audio using third-party text-to-speech services.

 Have you tried it yet?